Macrometacorp/docs/docs/c8ql/got-tutorial/graph-traversal.md

 ## Traverse with Variable Depth

-To return the parents and grandparents of Joffrey, yo can walk edges in `OUTBOUND` direction and adjust the traversal depth to go at least 1 step, and 2 at most:
+To return the parents and grandparents of Joffrey, you can walk edges in `OUTBOUND` direction and adjust the traversal depth to go at least 1 step, and 2 at most:

 ```js
 FOR c IN Characters